UltipaDocs

 Triggers

-A trigger automatically executes predefined operations in response to specific data events on nodes.
-Triggers can run before or after an insert operation, allowing you to enforce business rules, maintain data integrity, or perform auxiliary operations without manual intervention.
+A trigger automatically executes predefined operations in response to specific data events.
+Triggers run before an insert or update operation, allowing you to enforce business rules, maintain data integrity, or perform auxiliary operations without manual intervention.

 Syntax